Assessing imbalance in signed brain networks: Introduction

-According to such a mapping, connections are established between (groups of) time steps of a univariate time series, according to measures of distance/similarity between them.
+\textit{Proximity-induced mapping.} According to such a mapping, connections are established between (groups of) time steps of a univariate time series, according to measures of distance/similarity between them.

 The first method of this kind was introduced in~\cite{Zhang2006} to represent pseudo-periodic time series.
-First, it segments a time series into cycles (e.g. dictated by a periodic behaviour) but without requiring them to have the same length; then, correlations between pairs of cycles are computed - by shifting the shortest one, if needed - and the largest correlation value is compared against a threshold: if found to be larger, an edge between the two cycles, represented as nodes in the resulting network, is established.
+First, it segments a time series into cycles (e.g. dictated by a periodic behaviour) without requiring them to have the same length; then, correlations between pairs of cycles are computed - by shifting the shortest one, if needed - and the largest correlation value is compared against a threshold: if found to be larger, an edge between the two cycles, represented as nodes in the resulting network, is established.

-An alternative way of employing correlations to implement a proximity-induced mapping is introduced in~\cite{Yang2008} and prescribes to compute the correlations between the (either overlapping or non-overlapping) portions into which a time series can be partitioned: the nodes representing them are linked if the correlation between the corresponding portions exceeds a certain threshold.

-A different class of methods is the one gathering the so-called \emph{Recurrence Networks} (RNs) and is based on the idea that the points of a time series are recurrent if their distance, in a properly defined embedding space, is `short enough'.
-Similarly to the prescription characterising the \emph{Ordinal Partition Transition Networks} algorithm, each time step is mapped into a point of an embedding space.
-Distances are, then, computed by using one of the many norms that can be defined.
-The way the embedding space is analysed distinguishes RNs in three sub-categories: \emph{i)} the first one, introduced in~\cite{Small2009}, is composed by the so-called \emph{k-Nearest Neighbour Networks} and requires to connect each node with the $k$ nodes whose corresponding points in the embedding space are closest to its corresponding point - to be noticed that such a variant has been defined for directed networks; \emph{ii)} the second one, introduced in~\cite{Xu2008}, is composed by the so-called \emph{Adaptive Nearest Neighbour Networks} and implements the undirected version of the aforementioned recipe; \emph{iii)} the third one, introduced in~\cite{Donner2010}, is composed by the so-called \emph{$\epsilon$-Recurrence Networks} ($\epsilon$-RNs) and prescribes to link the nodes whose corresponding points lie at a distance smaller than $\epsilon$: in symbols, the generic element of an $\epsilon$-RN matrix is defined as
+An alternative class of methods is the one gathering the so-called \emph{Recurrence Networks} (RNs), which is based on the idea that the points of a time series are recurrent if their distance, in a properly defined embedding space, is `short enough': first, each time step is mapped to a point of an embedding space and, then, distances are computed by using one of the many norms that can be defined.
+The way the embedding space is analysed distinguishes RNs in three sub-categories, i.e. \emph{k-Nearest Neighbour Networks}~\cite{Small2009}, \emph{Adaptive Nearest Neighbour Networks}~\cite{Xu2008} and \emph{$\epsilon$-Recurrence Networks}~\cite{Donner2010}.

-with $\bm{x}_t$ and $\bm{x}_{t'}$ indicating the points of the chosen embedding space representing the values of the time series $X_t$ and $X_{t'}$.